prrvchr/eMailerOOo/README.md

 ### What has been done for version 1.2.1:

+- Fixed a regression allowing errors to be displayed in the Spooler.
 - Integration of a fix to workaround the [issue #159988][91].

 ### What remains to be done for version 1.2.1: